Skip to main content

 What people say

-“This really hit home.
-A great reminder that performance isn’t just a dev problem, it’s a team effort.”
+“This hit home.
+A reminder that performance isn’t a dev problem, it’s a team effort.”

-“Phil’s talk made a compelling case for investing in quality - not just for users, but for the business too.”
+“Phil’s talk made a compelling case for investing in quality, for users, and for the business too.”

 “Great to see someone connect performance with real user experience and design decisions.
 Spot on.”